Power integrity: Power distribution network

 The physical size of the capacitors affect its parasitic inductance.
 The parasitic inductance creates impedance spikes at certain frequencies.
-(Physically) Smaller capacitors are therefore better.
+Physically smaller capacitors are therefore better.
 The placement of the capacitors is of varying importance depending on its frequency of operation.
 The smallest value capacitors should be as close as possible to the consumer to minimize the AC current loop area.
-Larger capacitors in the micro Farad range can be placed more or less anywhere.
+Larger capacitors in the microfarad range can be placed more or less anywhere.